-III.
+II.
 BACKGROUND

-TBIDs are an evolution of the traditional Business Improvement District.
-The first TBID was formed in West Hollywood, California in 1989.
-Since then, over eighty California destinations have followed suit.
-In recent years, other states have begun adopting the California model - Washington, Montana, and Texas have adopted TBID laws.
+TMDs are an evolution of the traditional Business Improvement District.
+The first TMD was formed in West Hollywood, California in 1989.
+Since then, over 100 California destinations have followed suit.
+In recent years, other states have begun adopting the California model - Montana, South Dakota, Washington, Colorado, Texas and Louisiana have adopted TMD laws.
 Several other states are in the process of adopting their own legislation.
-And, some cities, like Portland, Oregon, have utilized their charter powers to create TBIDs without a state law.
+The cities of Wichita, Kansas and Newark, New Jersey used an existing business improvement district law to form a TBID.
+And, some cities, like Portland, Oregon and Memphis, Tennessee have utilized their home rule powers to create TMDs without a state law.

-California's TBIDs collectively raise over \$150 million for local destination marketing.
-With competitors raising their budgets, increasing rivalry for visitor dollars, it important that Ventura County West lodging businesses invest in stable, lodging-specific marketing programs.
+California's TMDs collectively raise over \$250 million annually for local destination marketing.
+With competitors raising their budgets, and increasing rivalry for visitor dollars, it is important that Oxnard lodging businesses invest in stable, lodging-specific marketing programs.

-TBIDs utilize the efficiencies of private sector operation in the market-based promotion of tourism districts.
-TBIDs allow lodging business owners to organize their efforts to increase room night sales.
-Lodging business owners within the TBID pay an assessment and those funds are used to provide services that increase room night sales.
+TMDs utilize the efficiencies of private sector operation in the market-based promotion of tourism districts.
+TMDs allow lodging business owners to organize their efforts to increase room night sales.
+Lodging business owners within the TMD pay an assessment and those funds are used to provide services that increase room night sales.

-In California, TBIDs are formed pursuant to the Property and Business Improvement District Law of 1994.
+In California, TMDs are formed pursuant to the Property and Business Improvement District Law of 1994.
 This law allows for the creation of a benefit assessment district to raise funds within a specific geographic area.
-The key difference between TBIDs and other benefit assessment districts is that funds raised are returned to the private non-profit corporation governing the district.
+The key difference between TMDs and other benefit assessment districts is that funds raised are returned to the private non-profit corporation governing the district.

-There are many benefits to TBID:
+There are many benefits to TMDs: